by Texas Homesteader~

 - One 7.5 oz jar salted peanuts

-- One small 3.9 oz bag Cap’n Crunch cereal with Crunch Berries
+- One single-serve 3.9 oz bag Cap’n Crunch cereal with Crunch Berries

 - Two 5-oz boxes chocolate whoppers